AndersDeath/holy-theory/content/all.md

 In summary, `NaN` has been a fundamental concept in JavaScript since its inception, providing a way to handle undefined or unrepresentable values in numeric operations.
 The introduction of `NaN` has helped improve the reliability and consistency of numerical computations in JavaScript.
 ### What is the difference between var, const, and const?

+# What is the difference between var, const, and const?

 In JavaScript, `var`, `let`, and `const` are used to declare variables, but they have different scoping rules and behaviors.
 Here's a breakdown of their differences: